steffenkd/alacritty/README.md

 I am using my own colorscheme, which is referred to as ```a_custom_pencil_dark.toml``` and is an adapation of ```pencil_dark.toml```.

 Inside the file ```custom_color``` are several other adapted color themes.
+The color theme at the top of the document will be the one being used.